“There is a superhero inside all of us. We just need the courage to put on the cape.”

 Emergency Volunteer Rescue Team (EVRT)

-Emergency Volunteer Rescue Team (EVRT) members assist Ventura County Department of Animal Services during times of disasters such as wildland fires, flooding, earthquakes, or any emergency incident requiring the evacuation of livestock.
+Love animals?
+The Emergency Volunteer Rescue Team (EVRT) members assist Ventura County Department of Animal Services during times of disasters such as wildland fires, flooding, earthquakes, or any emergency incident requiring the evacuation of livestock.

 Medical Reserve Corps